Revoked Licenses & Limited Driving Privileges

 We can also help you restore your privilege to drive in North Carolina.
 Many people lose their North Carolina driver’s licenses because they pleaded guilty to the wrong things at the wrong times.
 Pleading guilty to driving while license revoked can revoke your license for another year even if you have taken care of the original suspension.
 Many times, our lawyers can reopen old cases where our client pleaded guilty and renegotiate a disposition that does not result in further revocation.

-At Kurtz & Blum, we will thoroughly review your driving record and explain the reasons for your revocation and the steps we will take to end the suspension.
+At Kurtz & Blum, PLLC, we will thoroughly review your driving record and explain the reasons for your revocation and the steps we will take to end the suspension.
 If you know your driver’s license number and you don’t know why you’re revoked, give our lawyers a call.
 We offer an affordable driving record evaluation and an experienced traffic attorney can usually get started right away.
 Understanding the problem can help us find the solution.

 Our traffic lawyers help people throughout Wake County, North Carolina.
 We frequently handle offenses arising out of the following cities: Wake Forest, Zebulon, Morrisville, Holly Springs, New Hope, Cary, Apex, Wendell, Rolesville, Fuquay-Varina, Garner, Knightdale and Raleigh.